charmbracelet/mods/README.md

 Large Language Models (LLM) based AI is useful to ingest command output and format results in Markdown, JSON, and other text based formats.
-Mods is a tool to add a sprinkle of AI in your command line and makes your pipelines artificially intelligent.
+Mods is a tool to add a sprinkle of AI in your command line and make your pipelines artificially intelligent.

 It works great with LLMs running locally through [LocalAI](LocalAI).
 You can